onefoot/iwtftpd/README.rst

 iwtftpd
 =======

 "iwtftpd" is a simple TFTP server for Linux OS.
-(RFC 1350)
+(RFC1350)

 Build and Install
 -----------------